 Customers who expect to have difficulty paying their bills are encouraged to contact our Collingwood location at

 (519) 773-5321 to discuss payment arrangements.

 Apply for the COVID-19 Energy Assistance Program (CEAP)

-CEAP provides a one time, on-bill credit to eligible residential electricity and natural gas customers to help them catch up on their energy bills and resume regular payments.
+CEAP provides a one time, on-bill credit to eligible electricity and natural gas customers to help them catch up on their energy bills and resume regular payments.
 Customers can receive a CEAP credit once for electricity and once for gas.

 Funding for the program is limited.
 EPCOR has been allocated a certain amount from the Government of Ontario based on our customer base and is expected to process applications in the order in which they are received.
 Submitting an application for CEAP does not guarantee funding.

 Find out if you qualify and how to apply.